Idaho Financial Aid and Assistance Programs.

 Self-Sufficiency, Government Grants and Employment Assistance

 Community action agencies can assist with short term needs by helping residents apply for grants for housing, energy bills, and more.
 The centers will also assist with longer term needs such as job training, employment counseling, and educational services.
-More information.
+More information on Idaho community action agencies.

 Energy Bill Assistance

 Find where to go to and who to call for help with paying your energy and heating bills in Idaho.
-A large number of assistance programs can help the low income and other.
-Click here.
+A large number of charitable, utility company as well as government assistance programs can help the low income and other.
+Click here energy bill assistance in Idaho.

 Assistance From Idaho Cities and Counties